 - avoid alcohol, tobacco, and foods that irritate your mouth.

-Sometimes, fluid can build-up in your legs and ankles, which can cause swelling.
-This is known as oedema.
-Always tell your doctor if you feel breathless or see any swelling in your legs or arms.
-A build-up of fluid may be treated with drugs (diuretics) that make you pass more urine.
+This treatment may cause fluid to build-up in your legs and arms.
+This can cause swelling (oedema).
+Always tell your doctor if you feel breathless or notice any swelling in your legs or arms.
+A build-up of fluid may be treated with drugs that make you pee more often (diuretics).

 Ribociclib may affect your eyes.
 You may notice they are dry or watery.
 Speak to your doctor if this is a problem.
 They may be able to give you something to help.
 Contact your doctor if you have blurry vision or vision changes.